Renewing a Driver's License

 - Thirty days from your first leave of absence following the expiration of your license (the leave doesn't have to be to Michigan, this refers to any leave of absence), or

 - Thirty days from the date of your discharge following the expiration of your license.

 It is recommended that you also carry your leave or discharge papers when driving on an expired license.
-Upon returning to Michigan, visit a Secretary of State office to have your license or enhanced license renewed.
+Upon returning to Michigan, visit a Secretary of State branch office to have your license or enhanced license renewed.
 Licenses that are expired for up to four years may also be renewed online for eligible drivers.